MicrosoftDocs/memdocs/memdocs/intune/apps/apps-add-android-for-work.md

 If you prefer to synchronize a Managed Google Play app with Intune rather than adding it directly using Intune, use the following steps.

 > [!IMPORTANT]
-> The information provided below is an alternative method to adding a Managed Google Play app using Intune as described above.
+> The information in this section is an alternative method to adding a Managed Google Play app using Intune.

 1. Go to the [Managed Google Play store](https://play.google.com/work).
 Sign in with the same account you used to configure the connection between Intune and Android Enterprise.
 2. Search the store and select the app you want to assign by using Intune.
 3. On the page that displays the app, click **Approve**.
     In the following example, the Microsoft Excel app has been chosen.

     ![The Approve button in the Managed Google Play store](./media/apps-add-android-for-work/approve.png)